jconroy/heroes/README.md

 ```
 ## Starting a server

-Quickest method is to use (uses babel-node to build on the fly):
+Quickest method is to use:

 ```
 npm run start